wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.06.07 =
+* Added mb_split fallback for servers without mbstring installed
+* Changed menu position to prevent override
+* PRO: Fixed issue with the form shortcode showing on the page if using multiple forms on a page with default values included
+* PRO: Fixed javascript error in frm-entry-update-field shortcode
+* PRO: Send the "read more" link to the single entry page instead of showing in-place for dynamic displays

 = 1.06.06 =
 * Removed generic classes from input fields like "text" and "date"
 * Correctly jump down to form with error messages